Franklin Street, Adelaide

-Franklin Street is a main street in the centre of Adelaide, South Australia.
+Franklin Street is a main street in the Adelaide city centre, South Australia.

 Extent

 Franklin Street terminates at its western end at West Terrace.
 The eastern end merges into the northern edge of Victoria Square and continues across King William Street as Flinders Street.

 History

-The street was named on 23 May 1837 in honour of John Franklin, Arctic explorer and Governor of Tasmania.
+The street was named on 23 May 1837 in honour of John Franklin, Arctic explorer and Governor of Van Diemen's Land (1837- 43).